openstates/openstates-core/README.md

 If your state would greatly benefit from a custom implementation, add a file like ``extract/ca.py`` that handles your specific state's edge case.

-All extraction functions must implement the interface ``f(data, version)``, where data is the raw bytes of the HTML/PDF/DOC/etc. and version is a dictionary which provides basic metadata.
+All extraction functions must implement the interface ``f(data, metadata)``, where data is the raw bytes of the HTML/PDF/DOC/etc. and metadata is a dictionary which provides basic metadata.
 The two keys of interest in the metadata are:

  * ``classification`` - used to distinguish between upper & lower in the case that bill formats differ
  * ``media_type`` - the type of file, e.g. application/pdf